MikroElektronika/mikrosdk_click_v2/clicks/rtc9/DETAILS.md

 ## Examples Description

-> This example demonstrates the use of RTC 9 click board.
+> This example demonstrates the use of RTC 9 Click board.

 **The demo application is composed of two sections :**